Official: Chinese vaccines' effectiveness low

 Official: Chinese vaccines’ effectiveness low

 BEIJING (AP) — In a rare admission of the weakness of Chinese coronavirus vaccines, the country’s top disease control official says their effectiveness is low and the government is considering mixing them to give them a boost.
-The director of the China Centers for Disease Control, Gao Fu, says Chinese vaccines don’t have very high protection rates.
-Gao was speaking at a conference in the southwestern city of Chengdu.
+The director of the China Centers for Disease Control says Chinese vaccines don’t have very high protection rates.
+He spoke Saturday at a conference in the southwestern city of Chengdu.
 Beijing has distributed hundreds of millions of doses in other countries while also trying to promote doubt about the effectiveness of Western vaccines.
-Gao says it was under formal consideration whether to mix different vaccines.
+The official says the government is formally considering whether to mix different vaccines.